 At the Tourism Town Hall on June 19, the industry heard that tourism is one of the most promising sectors of the global economy, growing by about 5% annually.

-However, the Canadian tourism industry has grown by only 1.5% – in part because of the drop in U.S. travelers following the 2008 economic downturn.
+However, the Canadian tourism industry has grown by only 1.5% – in part because of the drop in U.S. travellers following the 2008 economic downturn.

 The Tourism Industry Association of Canada (TIAC) feels now is the time for Canada to seize its fair share of that 5% global growth.
 At the Tourism Town Hall, CEO David Goldstein presented some compelling statistics illustrating what 5% growth in Canadian tourism would mean to the national economy: